charliegerard/fem-ml-workshop/README.md

 The workshop projects can be found in the `exercises` folder.

 Each exercise has a README file with instructions on how to run it.

+## Projects' solutions

+There is a `solutions` folder with the solution to each exercise.